jrevenaugh/bathos/README.md

 plate boundaries and Smithsonian Institution Global Volcano Program holocene-active volcanoes.

-Contact me for additional information or for access to pre-processed ETOPO files.
+Contact me for additional information or for access to pre-processed ETOPO files. procETOPO.R converts web-available ETOPO5.DAT file to proper format.
+I prefer to use a thinned version of the ETOPO1 DEM instead.
+See procETOPO.R for processed topography format expected by bathos.

 Developed and works with: